 Open the chop and feel inside to make sure you’re getting it open as much as possible.
 Make the pocket as large as possible, getting into the sides.

 Add chops to the brine and open the chops a bit once inside the brine.
 Brine for one to two hours in the refrigerator – while the longer time is better (but don’t go over two hours or the pork may have a mushy texture), even 15 or 20 minutes does make a difference, and the brine can be made as the chops are prepared, while the stuffing can be made as the chops brine.

-Saute apple, celery and onion in butter until they are tender and have given off most their liquid.
+Saute apple, celery, and onion in butter until they are tender and have given off most of their liquid.
 Mix stuffing ingredients: bread, apple, celery, and onion.
 Add broth or wine until the stuffing is barely moist, gently folding with fingers or spoon.

 Remove chops from the brine and quickly rinse, then pat dry inside and out.
 Discard brine.
 Stuff each chop firmly with a quarter of the stuffing mixture.

 Heat oven to 350 degrees.
-In an oven proof skillet, lightly brown one side of the chops in a little olive oil or butter, turn over and glaze with the apple concentrate.
+In an oven proof skillet, lightly brown one side of the chops in a little olive oilr, turn over and glaze with the apple concentrate.
 Place in oven and bake, uncovered, until chops are cooked through and center of stuffing is hot.
 Stuffing should register 160 degrees.
 Baste chops with apple concentrate every 10 minutes.